ThomasThelen/DataStructures/README.md

 # DataStructures
 Various data structures implemented in c++

-##SingleList
+## SingleList

 This is a singly linked list which can hold integer type data.

-##SingleListGeneric
+## SingleListGeneric

-A generic singly linked list which, due to templates, can take any data type.
+This is the SingleList project but templated so that it can take any type, rather than just an integer

-##DoubleList
+## DoubleList

 This is a doubly linked list which can take an integer type as data.
-This can be templated to create a generic linked list.

 ##DoubleListGeneric

-The DoubleList except templated to take any data type
+The DoubleList project done with templates to take any type